-The Build Command can also be invoked from the icon on the main tool bar or from the same icon within the Text dialog box.
+The Build Command can also be invoked from the icon on the main tool bar in the same icon within the Text dialog box.
 The utility provides support for these commands:

-- .HELP

-- .WARNING

-- .DEFINE

-- .MEASURE
+.HELP .WARNING .DEFINE .MEASURE .PARAMETERS .RELTOL .TR

 It is particularly helpful with .define and .measure statements whose syntax can be complex.